juliorodrigues97/perfume-distribution-analytics/README.md

 > Nicholson Fragrance Group generated $9.65M, accounting for approximately 59% of Champions' LTM revenue, followed by Duran Fragrance Holding ($4.01M) and Harper Beauty Corp ($2.79M).
 >
 > - **The drillthrough connects customer segmentation with actionable account-level detail.**
-> Users can identify the individual accounts within each RFM segment, evaluate their purchase frequency, LTM revenue, and most recent purchase, and use the geographic view to understand where high-value
+> Users can drill into individual accounts within a segment — purchase frequency, LTM revenue, recency — and use the geographic view to see where high-value customers are located.
->customers are located.

 </details>